Maamun al-Kuzbari: Career

 He studied International law at the University of Lyon's affiliate Saint Joseph University in the Lebanese capital, Beirut, and became an attorney in Damascus in 1943 and a professor at Damascus University in 1948.
 He entered parliament as an independent in 1953, allying himself with military strongman Adib al-Shishakli.
 He was elected Speaker of parliament and chairman of the Constitutional Assembly charged by Shishakli to amend the constitution.
-Shishakli also appointed him secretary general of the Arab Liberation Movement (ALM), Shishakli's political vehicle.
+Shishakli also appointed him secretary general of the Arab Liberation Movement (ALM), Shishakli's political party.
 He also managed the party's daily newspaper, Al Tahrir al Arabi ("The Arab Liberation").

 After Shishakli was overthrown, Kuzbari in his position as Speaker, and according to the constitution, was declared acting President in an emergency session of parliament on 25 February 1954.
 He succeeded in avoiding military confrontation among the supporters and opponents of Shishakli within the Syrian army and called the former President Hashim al-Atassi, whose administration was interrupted by Shishakli's coup in 1949, to come back to Damascus in order to complete his term.

 Kuzbari remained head of the ALM.
 He participated in the new elections and returned to parliament in October of that year.
 In February 1955 he was appointed minister of justice under Prime Minister Sabri al Asali and in September of that same year he became minister of education under Prime Minister Said al-Ghazzi.
 He kept that post until June 1956.
 In May 1956 he became acting president of Damascus University.
 In 1958, under president Shukri al-Kuwatli, Kuzbari took part, as a member of the government, in unification talks with Egypt that resulted in the formation of the United Arab Republic.
 He was politically inactive during the union and became President of the Syrian Lawyers Bar.

 Three years later he endorsed the 1961 Syrian coup d'état that dissolved the UAR.
 One of the leading officers of that coup was Kuzbari's cousin, Haydar al-Kuzbari, and the coup leaders asked Mamoun to form the first post-UAR government.
 He formed a cabinet consisting mainly of technocrats and university professors.
 He assumed in addition to his role as prime minister, the ministry of Defense and Foreign Affairs and acted as president until his resignation in November 1961.
 His main objective was to re-establish an elected democratic government through a free and democratic elections.
 Parliamentary elections took place in December 1961.
 Kuzbari was elected again as a deputy in parliament and Speaker.
 Nazim al-Kudsi became president.
 On 28 March 1962 both Kuzbari and Kudsi were arrested in an attempted coup by military strongman Abd al-Karim al-Nahlawi, but were released when it failed.
 He remained speaker until 12 September 1962.

 He represented Syria in the Non-Aligned Movement Conferences in Bandung on 1955 and in several other international conferences.